 Alice Nampitjinpa Dixon Talaalpi, Walungurru, near Western Australia, Australia , 1943-2020

-Alice was born in 1943 near Talaalpi, which is a swamp near and a little bit to the east of Walungurru on the Western Australian border.
-Prior to her painting Alice worked for many years at the Kintore School teaching the young girls dancing and the traditions of the desert people.
-Alice started painting on the "Minyama Tjukurrpa" - the Kintore Haasts Bluff collaborative canvas project.
-As a painter she is inspired by her rich cultural heritage, and thrives when involved with her stories and lore.
-Alice was an active "dancing woman" who travelled widely to participate in annual ceremonies and "Women's Law" meetings.
-Alice's Tjukurrpa is the porcupine or Tjilkamala.
-Her story is told in bright colours often utilizing orange and yellow to mirror the ochres that are used in ceremonial body painting.
+Dixon started painting on the “Minyama Tjukurrpa”, the Kintore Haasts Bluff collaborative canvas project.
+As a painter, she was inspired by her rich cultural heritage, and thrived when involved with her stories and lore.
+She was an active “dancing woman” who travels widely to participate in annual ceremonies and “Women’s Law” meetings.
+Dixon’s Tjukurrpa (Dreaming) is the porcupine or Tjilkamata.
+Her story is told in bright colours, often utilizing orange and yellow to mirror the ochres that are used in ceremonial body painting.
 In her tjukurrpa story there is often the porcupine scurrying about rock holes and hiding places looking for tucker while nearby the women are themselves hunting, laying in wait for the porcupine.

 Dixon passed away in December 2020.